MArhamAA1422/b6-learning/adonis/basics.md

 ## Services

 Contain re-usable code or logic.
+Services are particularly useful for code that involves complex business logic, reusable helper functions, or interactions with external APIs.

 ## Controllers